heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 information:
 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#cookie-namecookie-value>.

-Cookies are very useful to keep track of the state of the client.
+Cookies are very useful to keep track of the client.
 They are automatically sent by the browser with each request.
 There is no need to do anything.

+#### Do all websites use cookies?

+Depending on the application, using a query parameter or a cookie is not even necessary as not all applications need to keep track of the client.

+For example, a calculator application that waits for a calculation and directly sends the result does not need to keep track of the client:

+- Each request is independent of the others
+- The server can directly respond to each request

+The server does not have to know who is the author of the request: it can send the result directly to the client.

+In this case, the server does not need to use HTTP sessions and is, therefore, stateless.

+On the other hand, an e-commerce application where the user can add items to a shopping cart needs to keep track of the client:

+- The user can add items to the shopping cart
+- The user can remove items from the shopping cart
+- The user can see the shopping cart
+- The user can buy the items in the shopping cart

+The server must know who is the author of each request in order to maintain the shopping cart.

+In this case, the server must use HTTP sessions and is, therefore, stateful.

 ## API design